A. Sarai gives her servant girl Hagar to Abram.

 3. (13-16) God’s blessing and protection of Hagar and Ishmael.

 a.
 You-Are-the-God-Who-Sees: Hagar knew this was no mere angel who appeared to her.
-The Angel of the Lord was also the-God-Who-Sees, the same One watching over Hagar and Ishmael.
+The Angel of the LORD was also the-God-Who-Sees, the same One watching over Hagar and the yet-to-be-born Ishmael.

 ii.
+Hagar thought her circumstances needed transformation; in fact, she needed transformation.
 “If we seek to change our circumstances, we will jump from the frying pan into the fire.
 We must be triumphant exactly where we are.
 It is not a change of climate we need, but a change of heart.
-The flesh wants to run away, but God wants to demonstrate His power exactly where we have known our greatest chagrin.”
+The flesh wants to run away, but God wants to demonstrate His power exactly where we have known our greatest chagrin”.
 (Barnhouse)